 You’ve heard it for years: “Posture is important.”
 But what exactly is posture, and why is it so important?

 When people talk about posture, they’re referring to the position of the body when sitting or standing.
-“Good posture” is what happens when the spine is held in its natural, neutral alignment.
-The spine has three natural curves: cervical (upper), thoracic (middle), and lumbar (lower).
-Good posture allows the spine to follow these natural curves, which helps reduce incidences of disc pain, disc protrusion, osteoarthritis, and other painful back injuries.
+“Good posture” is what happens when the spine is kept in its natural, neutral alignment.
+The spine has three natural curves: cervical (upper), thoracic (middle) and lumbar (lower).
+Good posture allows the spine to follow these natural curves, which helps reduce incidences of disc pain, disc protrusion, osteoarthritis and other painful neck and back injuries.

 - Distributing weight evenly – Make sure your weight is distributed evenly on both hips.
 Do not sit balanced to one side.

-- Taking breaks – Try not to sit in the same position for more than 30-40 minutes at a time.
-Take frequent breaks from sitting to stand, stretch, and walk around.
+- Taking breaks – Try not to sit in the same position for more than 30 to 40 minutes at a time.
+Take frequent breaks from sitting to stand, stretch and walk around.

 Sitting may put us at greater risk for bad posture, but that doesn’t mean standing posture isn’t important.
 Here are some ways you can maintain good posture while standing: